Skip to content

 Source code in torchzero/modules/least_squares/gn.py

-class SumOfSquares(Module):
+class SumOfSquares(Transform):

 """Sets loss to be the sum of squares of values returned by the closure.